parse-community/docs/_includes/js/handling-errors.md

 });
 ```

-For methods like `save` and `signUp` that affect a particular `%{ParseObject}`, the first argument to the error function will be the object itself, and the second will be the `Parse.Error` object.
+For methods like `save` and `signUp` that affect a particular `Parse.Object`, the first argument to the error function will be the object itself, and the second will be the `Parse.Error` object.
 This is for compatibility with Backbone-type frameworks.

 For a list of all possible `Parse.Error` codes, scroll down to [Error Codes](#errors), or see the `Parse.Error` section of the  [JavaScript API `Parse.Error`](/docs/js/api/symbols/Parse.Error.html).